cleifwork/GAUTOCHARGER/README.md

 - **Battery Level Monitoring:** Logs battery levels and power status at regular intervals, providing full visibility into the device’s charging state.
 - **Daily Log Rotation:** Generates daily logs stored in the ```/logs/``` directory with automatic log rotation, ensuring minimal maintenance and easy tracking of battery status.
 - **Configurable Parameters:** Easy-to-set thresholds and other parameters in the ```battery_level.config``` file for quick configuration.
+- **Works with VPN:** Unlike V2 this version works even if you are connected to VPN.

 ## Requirements
 - **Python 3.11+** The script requires Python to execute the automation logic.